-This report is mandated by the USEPA and it will summarize the quality of water we provided to you the previous year (2022).
+This report is mandated by the USEPA and it will summarize the quality of water we provided to you the previous year (2024).
 It will include details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.

 As in past years, your tap water has met or exceeded all United States Environmental Protection Agency and State of Illinois drinking water health standards.
 The Roxana Water Department strives to protect our groundwater supply and provide a safe, high quality, water to our consumers.
-Again, we are delighted & privileged to report that the department did not have any violations of a regulated contaminant level, nor did we fail to meet any other water quality standard during the calendar year of 2022.
+Again, we are delighted & privileged to report that the department did not have any violations of a regulated contaminant level.